RESEARCH ETHICS AND INTEGRITY: U.S. AND INTERNATIONAL ISSUES Syllabus

 Upon successfully completing this course, students will be able to:

-- To familiarize students with ethics requirements when conducting research with human subjects and with animals in the U.S. and/or developing countries,
+- Understand ethics requirements when conducting research with human subjects and with animals in the U.S. and/or developing countries

 Methods of Assessment